aadomn/cymric/artifact_tches2025-3/benchmark_avr/README.md

 ## Prerequisites
 - [`Microchip Studio`](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) (we used the version 7.0.2594)

-- `avr-gnu-toolchain` (the results reported in the paper were obtained using the version 14.1.0)
+- `avr-gnu-toolchain` (the results reported in the paper were obtained using the version 14.1.0 available [here](https://github.com/ZakKemble/avr-gcc-build/releases/tag/v14.1.0-1))

+If your Microchip Studio installation does not support this toolchain yet, follow the steps [here](https://onlinedocs.microchip.com/oxy/GUID-D79ACEBE-41BD-43EF-8E1B-9462847AE13E-en-US-10/GUID-C5C2150B-22B2-4DD9-8355-5DA3D1286248.html):
+> Scan for Build Tools – scan the environment path and list the language tools installed on the computer.
+>
+> Add – manually add the tool to the list by entering the path to the directory containing the tool executable(s), i.e., base directory.
+Typically, this is the bin subdirectory in the tool installation directory.
+>
+> If you have more than one version of a compiler available, select one from the list.
+>
+> To change the path of a tool, enter the new path or browse for it.

 - `python3` for the script which extract code sizes